 - Photo Ads: These look like regular photo posts, but they have a Sponsored label above the photo.
 They also have a Learn More button in the bottom-right corner, under the photo.

 - Video Ads: Like the photo ads, these look like regular video posts, but with a Sponsored label on top.

 - Carousel Ads: These ads look identical to photo ads but feature multiple photos that users can swipe through.

 All three ad formats appear in users' home feeds while they scroll through the app.
 These ads support four different objectives: video views, clicks through to your website, mobile-app installations, and mass awareness.

 For more information on advertising on Instagram, go here.

 Not sure how you can use Instagram for your business?
 Try some of these cool strategies:

-- Ask your customers to show off their photos.
-Own a restaurant?
-Put your Instagram handle and custom hashtags on the menu so that when your customers inevitably take a picture of their new favorite dish, they tag you in it.
+Ask your customers to show off their photos.
+Put your Instagram handle and custom hashtags on your products or promotional materials to encourage customers to tag you when they share photos of your product, service or work.
 This way, other users who want to know where it came from can find you easily.
 Just make sure you're checking them out, liking them and commenting on them, so they continue to do so.

 Instagram tips and tricks

 To get the most out of your Instagram account, keep these tips in mind: